 The closest relatives of the manatee are the dugong, which shares many of their characteristics.
 Although their snouts and tails are distinct, these two creatures are difficult to distinguish from one another.

-Manatees are not related to other marine mammals at all, despite their resemblance to walruses, dolphins, and sea lions.
+Animals like manatees are not related to other marine mammals at all, despite their resemblance to walruses, dolphins, and sea lions.
 They have similar routines and reside in the same surroundings.

 For their watery lifestyle, manatees are perfectly suited.
 It’s incredible to think that this magnificent creature’s forebears were land creatures a very long time ago.

-Manatees and a few other unexpected terrestrial animals have similar traits.
+Animals like manatees and a few other unexpected terrestrial animals have similar traits.
 Land animals related to manatees today include elephants and the gopher-like rock hyrax.